Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Walking season in France extends from April through until October.
 Outside of these months, many areas will be under snow and walking under these conditions carries a set of challenges well beyond my area of expertise.
 Many hotels will be closed during this period also, making accommodation harder to find.

-The peak period for walkers is June, July and August.
+The peak period for walkers is May through to September.
 Although daytime temperatures can be quite high in summer, the sunflowers will be blooming as you venture further south (and this is sufficient reason for me to endure a little heat!).

 Many villages host an evening market over the summer months and museums and châteaux remain open throughout the day, rarely closing for lunch, which will give you more flexibility if there is an attraction you’d like to visit.

-In May and September, temperatures are much milder, the path is usually less crowded and walking is the perfect way to spend the day.
+In May and September, temperatures are much milder, and walking is the perfect way to spend the day.
 But, from my experience, you are more likely to encounter rainy days in May and I now plan all walks for June or September.

 The best guide book for the Chemin de Saint-Jacques du-Puy